Nagpur–Secunderabad line: Sheds and workshops

 Ajni has an electric loco shed and a diesel trip shed.
 It is primarily a freight shed with around 190 locos.
 It houses WAG-7, WAG-9, WAG-9I, and WAP-7 locos.
-Kazipet diesel loco shed houses WDM-2, WDM-3A, WDG-3A and WDG-4 locos.
+Kazipet diesel loco shed houses WAG-9 and WDG-4 locos.
 Opened in 2006, Kazipet electric loco shed houses 150+ WAG-7 locos.
 Maula Ali has a shed for diesel locomotives and EMUs.
 It houses WDM-2, WDM-3A, WDG-3A, DHMUs (3-car and 6-car) and EMUs.
 Hyderabad has an electric trip shed.

 Nagpur has a coach maintenance workshop.
 Ajni has goods wagon repair facility.
 There is a routine overhaul depot for wagon maintenance at and coaching maintenance depots at Secunderabad, Hyderabad and Kazipet.